 Alcohol & Your Carry Permit

 When it comes to Minnesota carry laws, alcohol is a concern.
 Carrying under the influence is a crime in a public place.
-Can you carry in a bar?
-This page by Gun Crimes Defense Attorney Thomas Gallagher will explore these topics.
+So, can you carry in a bar?
+This page by Gun Crimes Defense Attorney Thomas Gallagher explores these topics.